Skip to main content.

 REC Disclaimer:

 A Renewable Energy Certificate (REC), sometimes called a renewable energy credit, represents the renewable attributes of energy produced from a renewable energy facility.
 RECs are considered a commodity and can be sold or traded separately from the actual energy.
-Georgia Power purchases only the null energy output from the renewable generating facilities that have contracted to sell energy from their solar facilities through the Large Scale Solar (LSS) program and the initial (2013/2014) Advance Solar Initiative (ASI).
-The sole ownership of RECs belongs to each generating facility, as specifically stated in each respective power purchase agreement (PPA).
-The original intent of these programs was to grow renewable resources in Georgia, while allowing the generating facilities to retain the benefits of the RECs.
+Georgia Power purchases only the null energy output from some renewable generating facilities that have contracted to sell that energy to the company.
 Georgia Power does not report emission reductions from the null energy purchased through PPAs that do not bundle the RECs for sale to Georgia Power.
+Ownership of the associated renewable energy credits (RECs) is specified in each respective power purchase agreement.
+The party that owns the RECs retains the right to use them.